Festoon Eye Treatment & Surgery

 What will my recovery look like?

 Patients who undergo our festoon treatment may experience bruising and swelling after surgery.
 Absorbable sutures are used when sutures are necessary.
 Patients notice results as the swelling and bruising fades, a week or so after surgery.
-We provide post-operative care instructions for how to speed up the healing process using light and lasers in or office.
+We provide post-operative care instructions for how to speed up the healing process using light and lasers in our office.

 Will I be able to wear contacts after surgery?